How to Easily Start an English Conversation Club in 4 Steps

 Questions such as ‘Do you prefer a queen-size bed or king-size?
 ‘What kind of hotel do you prefer: a luxury 4-star hotel or family owned Bed and breakfast?’
 ‘Do you like resorts like Club Med where there are lots of activities?’
 Followed by a summary of their partner’s opinion.

-Suggest to your students to join a Conversation Club
+Suggest to your students to join an English conversation club

 Tell students that they can just do an internet search by typing ‘English conversation club’ and the name of your city.
 Encourage them to find some way to maintain their current level.

 I just searched online for clubs in Buenos Aires and found 10 associations offering free English/Spanish conversation clubs joining up expats and locals.
 How great is that?

 Or look on the website Meetup.com/name of your city.